December 01, 2022

 Some people are diagnosed with a condition called hyperhidrosis, where they sweat more than average.
 Primary hyperhidrosis is rare and has no known cause.
 Secondary hyperhidrosis results from a health change or problem, such as starting menopause or having an infection.
 Certain medications can also cause secondary hyperhidrosis.

-If you suffer from hyperhidrosis, your doctor can help.
+If you have hyperhidrosis, your doctor can help.
 Treatments like prescription antiperspirants can reduce the amount of sweat you release.

-Talk with Your Doctor About Body Odor Changes
+Talk with Your Baptist Health Physician About Body Odor Changes